LightSys/midwife-EMR/README.md

   - Permissions and ACL based upon roles
 - Web browser and mobile browser compatible
 - Full logging of all changes to the database
-  - All historical changes reviewable by supervisor role
+  - All historical changes reviewable by supervisor role or admin role as appropriate
 - HTTPS (to be completed)
-- Tests
+- Tests (94 to date)
 - MIT license

 ## Status